retreaver/core-api-docs/source/index.html.md

 The API can be used to automate core business processes, but does not currently support all functionality.

-The API is available at versioned paths (such as `/api/v1` and `/api/v2`) and at legacy versionless paths.
-Use the version shown in each endpoint below; versionless routes remain supported for resources that expose them.
+*Please note: We're currently working on a better, versioned replacement for this API.
+But don't worry, this API isn't going away.*

 ## Version

-For sake of clarity we'll refer to this collection of endpoints as:
+This is our *unversioned* API and for sake of clarity we'll refer to it henceforth as:

 `Retreaver Core API`